Till Nowak: Background

 Till Nowak was born 28 July 1980, in Bonn, Germany, and until 2008 lived in Mainz.
 He was born to artistic parents; his mother taught ceramics to children and his father was a painter and teacher.
 At age 19 in 1999, he founded and began work in his own studio FrameboX.
 From 2000 to 2005, he studied media design at the University of Applied Sciences in Mainz.
 He has collaborated with his brother Nik Nowak, and states when the two get together the ideas flow.

 For his thesis project at the University of Applied Sciences, in 2005 Nowak wrote, directed, and produced Delivery, a 9-minute animated film which screened at more than 200 international film festivals, winning more than 35 awards, including those from AFI Fest Hollywood, Annecy International Animated Film Festival, Friedrich Wilhelm Murnau Kurzfilmpreis, and a nomination from the European Film Awards.
 He had first shared the film on an internet forum discussing simulated 3-D in film, the resulting attention included hundreds of emails with job offers and festival invitations.

 After leaving Mainz in 2008, Nowak took up residence Hamburg.
 He is a member of both the German Film Academy and the European Film Academy.
 In spring of 2013, he was signed by UTA.
 In April 2015, Nowak and his family moved to Los Angeles, California.

+In June 2024, he was invited to join the Academy of Motion Picture Arts and Sciences as a member of the Production Design branch.